November 09, 2020 10 min read

 Once you reach a body fat percent of 15% for men or 25% for women, that’s when you’ll want to start the cut.
 With a calorie deficit and ensuing weight loss, you’ll start losing that fat gain you’ve put on over the winter months.
 Your body fat levels will fall again with the proper training plan and eating under maintenance calories.

-But this time when the fat sheds away, there’ll be a new body left underneath.
+But this time when the fat sheds away, there will be a new body left underneath.